JoVanMontfort/a-customer-journey/docs/secure_kafka_ingestion_pipeline.md

 - Kafka Connect can be used optionally to source feedback from databases or REST APIs.

 ### 3. **Kafka Consumer Service**
-- Deployed using Python or Apache Spark
+- Deployed using Java or Apache Spark
 - Stream feedback data, apply schema validation and enrichment
 - Write to MinIO in batch or micro-batch mode (Parquet/JSON)